Escartem/Escartem/README.md

  </details>

- ### 🤔 Currently learning how to make AI and Reverse Engineer apps, and sometimes trying to understand `C++` or `Java`
+ ### 🤔 Currently learning how to reverse engineer unity games and stuff like that
  ### :atom: Working on `way too much` projects at the same time

- pls help me im homeless [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J03KEUN)

  ---

+ ### I made a discord bot :D -> [right here](https://bit.ly/BlueDiscordBot) (this bot is like online since 4 years but yea)

+ ### Fun fact, I have a [youtube channel](https://www.youtube.com/channel/UCdJy-MFYbTV26qSyfhJ_mXw)

+ pls help me im homeless 😔 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J03KEUN)

+ ---

- I'm almost always on discord so if you want to ask me smth you can [here](https://discord.gg/fzRdtVh)
+ I'm almost always on discord so if you want to ask me smth you can [here](https://discord.gg/fzRdtVh) (and not anywhere else I know I have accounts everywhere but I wont be active)

  [![discord](https://discord.c99.nl/widget/theme-3/365044970027089920.png)](https://discord.gg/fzRdtVh)